ObamaCare and Health Insurance for the Self-Employed

 - Your insurance premiums are fully deductible.
 The Self-Employed Health Insurance Tax Deduction allows you to reduce your adjusted gross income by the amount your household spends on health insurance premiums.
 Dental premiums are also included in the tax deduction for self-employed.

-- You cannot deduct your health coverage premiums if you were eligible for a group plan through your or your spouse’s employer.
+- You could not deduct your health coverage premiums if you were eligible for a group plan through your or your spouse’s employer.

 - Itemized medical deductions allow you to deduct most health care costs that exceed 10% of your adjusted gross income.